bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 ### They probably don't have a README.md

 The package probably has a super sub-par README.md or something that points to some random permutation of a (probably incomplete) docs website (that will go offline when the maintainer gets busy and forgets to renew the domain).
-If you are lucky you might get a generate typedoc website (good), but with zero JSDoc description  annotations (the part that describes things for humans) (bad).
+If you are lucky you might get a generated typedoc website (good), but with zero JSDoc description  annotations (the part that describes things for humans) (bad).

 Obviously, nothing in monorepos requires this to be the case, but the tools seem to facilitate this outcome.